dariusbakunas/terraform-provider-truenas/README.md

 make testacc
 ```

-**Note:** Acceptance tests create/destroy real resources, while they are named using `tf-test-` testing prefix, take some caution.
+**Note:** Acceptance tests create/destroy real resources, while they are named using `tf-acc-test-` testing prefix, take some caution.